topofocus/active-orient/README.md

     r.delete_class M                   # universal removal-of-the-class-method
  ```

-*Note*: As in Ruby, we use the convention that a class needs to be defined with a capital letter.

 »M« is the ActiveOrient::Model-Class itself, a constant pointing to the class-definition of the ruby-class.
 It's a shortcut for »ActiveOrient::Model::{Classname}« and it is reused if defined elsewhere.